 - Supplying the capacity you need without having to book a full semi-trailer.

-Often, hot shot trailers are just as capable of transporting your freight as a standard flatbed trailer or step-deck trailer would be.
-As such, opening your freight up to the possibility of hot shot transportation increases the supply of trucking solutions for you to select from.
+Often, hot shots are just as capable of transporting your freight as a standard flatbed or step-deck.
+Opening your freight up to the possibility of hot shot transportation increases the supply of vehicles for you to choose from.

 All of these drivers are looking for freight into Cincinnati — where they know they’ll get their next load — but since they are only five to choose from, the bargaining power is in their hands.

-That said, there are five additional drivers licensed to pull hot shots near your location and adding these drivers to your pool of options will double your original supply.
+Now picture five additional drivers licensed to pull hot shots near your location.
+Adding these drivers to your pool of options will double your original supply.

 In a flurry of excellence, you decide to consider a hot shot as well.